desmap/ale-sensible/README.md

 ## Install and never touch your linter again

-**No more half-baken ALE,** no more time-wasting, just put add one line.
+**No more half-baken ALE,** no more time-wasting, just add one line.

 ### Install with vim-plug
 Add